CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 > It is important to note that for the same ACI property, legacy and redefined attributes cannot be used simultaneously.
 Attempting to do so will result in an error during configuration validation.

-A downside to this approach is increased verbosity in the plan output due to "known after applies" for each legacy attribute not provided when a change is detected.
+A downside to this approach is increased verbosity in the plan output due to the "known after apply" state for each legacy attribute not provided when a change is detected.
 This is a temporary drawback which will be resolved once deprecated attributes are removed in the next major release.

 ## Changed Behavior for Relations